-members on the roster for the Department, the study team heard there are considerably fewer individuals available to run fire and EMS calls on a consistent basis throughout Charles City County.
+County.
 The study team even repeatedly heard the fire department only consisted of a small handful of dedicated volunteers.
 Additionally, the contract personnel provided by ETS must be increased to sufficiently address current EMS call volume.
 In the course of our analysis, the study committee was informed that no EMS calls were run by volunteers in 2016.
 This extreme shortage of volunteers and contract personnel has generated hazardous conditions and jeopardizes the public safety in Charles City County.
-It is the professional opinion of the study team that the conditions in Charles City County constitute an emergency.
-The Board of Supervisors should act swiftly to implement the recommendations outlined below.
+Therefore, it is recommended that the Charles City County Board of Supervisor declare a local state of emergency due to the extreme circumstances present.
+This will facilitate the ability for the Board of Supervisors to act swiftly to implement the recommendations outlined below.